Al Wasl Plaza Overview

 - The project is being developed by Dubai Holding.

-- The design contract was awarded to Adrian Smith + Gordon Gill Architecture LLP.
+- The architect of the project is Adrian Smith + Gordon Gill Architecture LLP.

 - From Al Wasl Plaza it takes roughly 35 minutes to drive to Dubai Mall, 28 minutes to Palm Jumeirah, 32 minutes to Burj Al Arab and 29 minutes to The Walk JBR.